daylamtayari/transit-display/README.md

 Bordering the ETAs are four lines, each representing different train lines, and little arrows representing trains going into a particular direction.
 Trains are placed on the line proportional to where they are on the path.

+## Features
+- Train and bus ETAs
+- Divvy station status
+- Divvy ebikes around a set radius
+- Full ETA to specific locations using the Transit app APIs
+- Live train map on the border
+- Sleep mode to allow for the display to be off between certain hours
+- Configuration fully managed by the `.env` configuration file

 ## Build
 - Raspberry Pi
 - 64x64 LED RGB matrix ([I used this one from Amazon](https://www.amazon.com/dp/B0BYJHMFSQ/))